| Getting Started Contents this page Only a Game

 knows her way around computers better than you?
 She can’t even say her name

+without drooling.
+Generation gap indeed!
 A lot of computer-challenged people get Clan Lord.
 It, like Macintosh

 itself, is approachable.
 Once you’ve got it going, you can pretty much walk

+around, talk to people, and have a good time.
 We’ll try to address all your potential questions and problems here.
 But

+first, the single biggest trick to learning the Mac: Try it.
 That’s it.
 No matter how dumb you are, you pretty much can’t hurt your

 computer without overt physical action, like heaving a blender through the